Bacteriostatic Water Storage: The Short Answer

 - Do not "top up" the discard date by drawing volume late in the window

-The preservative is bacteriostatic, not bactericidal.
-The 28-day window is the validated window over which residual microbial risk remains acceptable for research-supply use.
+One distinction matters here.
+The preservative is bacteriostatic, not bactericidal — it holds microbial growth in check rather than killing it outright.
+Twenty-eight days is simply the validated stretch over which residual microbial risk stays acceptable for research-supply use.

 Storage Conditions Summary Table